daronphang/programming-resources/architectures/data-systems/replication/replication-lag.md

 ### Reading your own writes

-To implement read-after-write consistency, can either read data that is editable by the user from the leader i.e. social media profile, and others from followers.
+To implement read-after-write consistency:

+- Retrieve a user's editable data from the leader consistently
+- Read only from leader for a certain duration (e.g. one minute) following an update
-Alternative is to track the time of the last update, and make all reads from the leader before a certain duration has passed i.e. one minute.
+- Client to keep track of the latest timestamp for an update, and make sure the follower has all updates at least till the timestamp

+### Increasing bandwidth

+Increasing the network bandwidth between primary and standby databases to minimize replication lag.

 ### Monotonic reads